Brent Lang: University of Michigan

-Lang was a member of the Michigan Wolverines swimming and diving team while attending the University of Michigan.
-In National Collegiate Athletic Association (NCAA) competition, he won four NCAA national championships as a Michigan swimmer—twice in the 50-yard freestyle (1989, 1990) and twice in the 100-yard freestyle (1988, 1990).
+Beginning in the Fall of 1986, Lang began attending the University of Michigan where he was a member of the Michigan Wolverines swimming and diving team under Head Coach Jon Urbanchek, a Hungarian-born Hall of Fame honoree who had formerly competed in swimming for the University, and captured an NCAA Championship in the one mile freestyle event.
+Lang's Freshman class of swimmers had 15 exceptional recruits which added considerable depth to the growing Michigan team.
+In National Collegiate Athletic Association (NCAA) competition, Lang won four NCAA national championships as a Michigan swimmer—twice in the 50-yard freestyle (1989, 1990) and twice in the 100-yard freestyle (1988, 1990).